 Archaeology Month Posters

-The 2014 poster featured the Denbigh Flint Complex, an archaeological phase known from sites in western and northern Alaska that dates to about 3300-4000 years ago.
+The Denbigh Flint Complex is an archaeological phase known from sites in western and northern Alaska that date to about 3000-4000 years ago.
 Distant ancestors of modern Inupiat and Inuit, Denbigh people pioneered new lands and innovated new technologies that set the stage for the next four millennia of high latitude living across the American Arctic.

 The theme of the 2013 poster was the “Archaeology of Alaska’s Military Landscape,” specifically that of the Aircraft and Control Warning System.
 Built in the 1950s, the AC&W System was one of the first radar defense systems developed by the United States during the Cold War.

 2012 – 150th Anniversary of the Homestead Act

 The 2012 poster celebrated the 150th anniversary of the Homestead Act (1862-2012).
 Homesteading played an important role in Alaska’s history between 1898 and 1986.
 This poster was produced by the Bureau of Land Management’s Alaska Region.